-The Fitness and Mobility Exercise Program (FAME) is a community-based exercise program initially developed for people living with stroke who have some standing and walking ability.
+The Fitness and Mobility Exercise Program (FAME) is a group exercise program initially developed for people living with stroke who have some standing and walking ability.
 The program was developed to fulfill the urgent need for a safe and effective exercise program to enhance mobility and fitness of people living with stroke who are generally older, less fit, have mobility problems and are prone to falls.

-stroke.
+Based on clinical trials, the FAME Program has been found to improve motor function (muscle strength, balance, walking), cardiovascular fitness, and bone density of people living with stroke.
 The FAME Program may also help to reduce the risk of secondary complications such as falls, fractures, heart disease and dementia, which are common after a stroke.
 For more information, please refer to the section on Research Evidence.